AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 ### 8 December, 2018

 ## Abstract
 Excess dissolved air in a water treatment plant’s influent water decreases the functionality of the treatment plant's filters and sedimentation tanks.
-The Dissolved Gas subteam began its first semester with the goal to design a gravity-powered apparatus that extracts this gas from influent water prior to entry into the treatment plant using a fluidized bed.
+The Dissolved Gas subteam began its first semester with the goal to design a gravity-powered apparatus that extracts this excess gas from influent water prior to entry into the treatment plant, using a fluidized bed.
 The subteam gathered literature, developed a design, and fabricated a small-scale prototype reactor and accompanying system.
-The subteam will iterate improvements based on experimental data to work towards a model that may be scaled up for application in an AguaClara plant.
+The subteam will iterate improvements based on experimental data to work towards a prototype that may be scaled up for application in an AguaClara plant.

 ## Table of Contents